jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - Management of data flow seeks to minimize latency/delays, keep traffic confidential (i.e. using encryption), not overload traffic (i.e. load balancer), and can be provided by network devices/applications & services
     - While attackers may initially target client computers, servers are often the goal
     - Mitigation: regular patching, deploying hardened server OS images for builds, and use host-based firewalls
-- Database systems: databases often store a company's most sensitive data (e.g. proprietary, CC info, PHI, and PII)
+- **Database systems**: databases often store a company's most sensitive data (e.g. proprietary, CC info, PHI, and PII)
     - Attackers may use inference or aggregation to obtain confidential information
     - **Aggregation attack**: process whereby SQL provides a number of functions that combine records from one or more tables to produce potentially useful info
-    - **Inference attack** involves combining several pieces of nonsensitive info to gain access to information that should be classified at a higher level; inference makes use of the human mind’s deductive capacity rather than the raw mathematical ability of modern database platforms
+    - **Inference attack** involves combining several pieces of nonsensitive info to gain access to that which should be classified at a higher level; inference makes use of the human mind’s deductive capacity rather than the raw mathematical ability of database platforms

-- Cryptographic systems: the goal of a well-implemented cryptographic system is to make compromise too time-consuming and/or expensive.
+- **Cryptographic systems**: the goal of a well-implemented cryptographic system is to make compromise too time-consuming and/or expensive.
 Each component has vulnerabilities:
     - **Kerckhoff's Principle** (AKA Kerckhoff's assumption): a cryptographic system should be secure even if everything about the system, except the key, is public knowledge
-    - Software: used to encrypt/decrypt data, can be a standalone app, command-line, built into the OS or called via API.
+    - Software: used to encrypt/decrypt data; can be a standalone app, command-line, built into the OS or called via API.
 Like any software, there are likely bugs/issues, so regular patching is important
     - Keys: dictate how encryption is applied through an algorithm.
-A key should remain secret, otherwise the security of the encrypted data is at risk.
-Key length is an important consideration; longer keys discourage brute-force attacks; a 256-bit key is typically minimum recommendation for symmetric encryption, and 2048-bit key typically the minimum for asymmetric
+A key should remain secret, otherwise the security of the encrypted data is at risk
         - **Key space**:represents all possible permutations of a key
         - Key space best practices:
-            - use as long of a key as possible (your goal is to outpace projected increase in cryptanalytic capability during the time the data must be kept safe)
+            - key length is an important consideration; use as long of a key as possible (your goal is to outpace projected increase in cryptanalytic capability during the time the data must be kept safe); longer keys discourage brute-force attacks
+                - a 256-bit key is typically minimum recommendation for symmetric encryption
+                - 2048-bit key typically the minimum for asymmetric
             - always store secret keys securely, and if you must transmit them over a network, do so in a manner that protects them from unauthorized disclosure
             - select the key using an approach that has as much randomness as possible, taking advantage of the entire key space
-            - destroy keys securely, when no longer needed Always base the length on your requirements and sensitivity of the data being handled
+            - destroy keys securely, when no longer needed Always base key length on your requirements and sensitivity of the data being handled
-    - Algorithms: choose algorithms (or ciphers) with a large key space and a large random **key value** (key value is used by an algorithm for the encryption process).
-Algorithms themselves are not secret, but instead well-known with extensive public details about history and how they function
+    - Algorithms: choose algorithms (or ciphers) with a large key space and a large random **key value** (key value is used by an algorithm for the encryption process)
+        - Algorithms themselves are not secret, but instead well-known with extensive public details about history and how they function

 - **Industrial control systems (ICS)**: ICS is a form of computer-management device that controls industrial processes and machines, also known as operational technology (OT)
     - **Supervisory control and data acquisition (SCADA)**: systems used to control physical devices such as those found in an electrical power plant or factory.
 SCADA systems are well suited for distributed environments, such as those spanning continents
     - Some SCADA systems still rely on legacy or proprietary communications, which put them at risk, especially as attackers gain knowledge of such systems and their vulnerabilities
     - SCADA risk mitigations:
         - isolate networks
         - limit access physically and logically
         - restrict code to only essential apps
         - log all activity

-- Cloud-based systems:
-    - **Cloud computing**: on-demand access to computing resources available from almost anywhere
+- **Cloud-based systems**: on-demand access to computing resources available from almost anywhere
     - Cloud's primary challenge: resources are outside the org’s direct control, making it more difficult to manage risk
     - Orgs should formally define requirements to store and process data stored in the cloud
     - Focus your efforts on areas that you can control, such as the network entry and exit points (i.e. firewalls and similar security solutions)
     - All sensitive data should be encrypted, both for network communication and data-at-rest
     - Use centralized identity access and management system, with multifactor authentication
-    - Customers shouldn’t use encryption controlled by the vendor, eliminating risks to vendor-based insider threats, and supporting destruction using **cryptographic erase**: methods that permanently remove the cryptographic keys
+    - Customers shouldn’t use encryption controlled by the vendor, eliminating risks to vendor-based insider threats, and supporting destruction using
+        - **cryptographic erase**: methods that permanently remove the cryptographic keys

-    -Capture diagnostic and security data from cloud-based systems and store in your security information and event management (SIEM) system
+    - Capture diagnostic and security data from cloud-based systems and store in your security information and event management (SIEM) system
     - Ensure that your cloud configuration matches or exceeds your on-premise security requirements
     - Understand the cloud vendor's security strategy
-    - Cloud shared responsibility:
+    - Cloud shared responsibility by model:
         - Software as a Service (SaaS):
             - the vendor is responsible for all maintenance of the SaaS services
         - Platform as a Service (PaaS):